tylernix/finch-sandbox/README.md

 # Finch Sandbox

 The Finch sandbox is a self-contained testing environment that simulates the live Finch production API.
-The sandbox provides a shielded space where you can test your API integration with Finch by creating mock payroll and HRIS providers and watching how requests respond differently based on the provider's [data field compatibility](https://developer.tryfinch.com/docs/reference/0517ab806dda4-compatibility), all without touching any live provider accounts.
+The sandbox provides a shielded space where you can test your API integration with Finch by creating mock payroll and HRIS providers and watching how requests respond differently based on the provider's [data field compatibility](https://developer.tryfinch.com/docs/reference/0517ab806dda4-compatibility) ([now "codified" in this repository](https://github.com/Finch-API/finch-sandbox/blob/main/util/constants.ts)), all without touching any live provider accounts.

 By using a sandbox providers, you can test and debug your apps without referencing any real employees or live  employers.
 The sandbox lets you operate your application in a safe environment and provides a way to fine-tune your Finch processes before you move your product into production.